sonots/embulk-formatter-single_value/README.md

-# An Embulk formatter plugin to output values of a single column
+# Embulk formatter plugin to output values of a single column

-An Embulk formatter plugin to output values of a single column.
+Embulk formatter plugin to output values of a single column.
 This is a kind of reverse of [embulk-parser-none](https://github.com/sonots/embulk-parser-none)

 ## Overview